 The discovery offers several potentially novel and effective approaches to control a disease that remains a scourge in much of Africa.
 Aksoy said that approaches that eliminate Wigglesworthia are desirable as they could result in fewer tsetse flies to transmit the disease.
 An alternative approach, which the group is now exploring, is to overexpress the trypanolytic PGRP in tsetse flies.
 The group will do this by splicing the PGRP gene into tsetse’s commensal bacteria Sodalis, which resides in the gut of the fly where parasitic trypanosomes replicate.
 The group expects that higher levels of PGRP in the gut will prevent parasite survival.
 The hope is then to use these engineered parasite–resistant flies to replace their susceptible counterparts in nature.

 The research team also included YSPH postdoctoral fellows Jingwen Wang and Guangxiao Yang and lab assistant Yineng Wu.

-This Article was submitted by Denise Laraine Meyer, on Monday, August 06, 2012.
+This article was submitted by Denise Meyer on August 6, 2012.